'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert

 On how the environmental impact of stuff is more on the manufacturing side

-A "lifecycle assessment" is basically where somebody goes and looks at the full environmental impact of a product — say a smartphone — from manufacturing to disposal and looks at what the air pollution impacts are, the mining impacts, the carbon impacts.
+A "life cycle assessment" is basically where somebody goes and looks at the full environmental impact of a product — say a smartphone — from manufacturing to disposal and looks at what the air pollution impacts are, the mining impacts, the carbon impacts.
 The one thing we do know is that the biggest impact of most products is the manufacturing side.
 So if you want to reduce the environmental impact of your consumption, the best way to do that is to not manufacture more stuff.
 In that sense, the best thing you can do is not buy more stuff.

 The longer that your product lasts, the longer that you use that smartphone, the less likely it is that you're going to be buying a new one.
 So the goal really should be to keep your stuff in use for as long as possible, whether it's by you or somebody in Ghana or somebody in Cambodia.
 So in that sense, it's a really good thing, because if somebody in Cambodia is using your phone, they're probably not buying a new cheap handset there.